jhspetersson/packrat/README.md

 > [1, 2, 5, 6, 9, 11, 20]

+#### increasingOrEqual

-**increasingOrEqual()** - returns elements in an increasing sequence, repeating values are preserved, elements out of the sequence are dropped
+`increasingOrEqual()` - returns elements in an increasing sequence, repeating values are preserved, elements out of the sequence are dropped

+#### decreasing

-**decreasing()** - returns elements in a decreasing sequence, elements out of the sequence, as well as repeating values, are dropped
+`decreasing()` - returns elements in a decreasing sequence, elements out of the sequence, as well as repeating values, are dropped

+#### decreasingOrEqual

-**decreasingOrEqual()** - returns elements in a decreasing sequence, repeating values are preserved, elements out of the sequence are dropped
+`decreasingOrEqual()` - returns elements in a decreasing sequence, repeating values are preserved, elements out of the sequence are dropped

+#### increasingChunks

-**increasingChunks()** - returns lists ("chunks") of elements, where each next element is greater than the previous one
+`increasingChunks()` - returns lists ("chunks") of elements, where each next element is greater than the previous one

 ```java
   import static jhspetersson.packrat.Packrat.increasingChunks;